fritzhuie/fritzhuie/README.md

-### Hi there 👋

-I'm a gaming industry veteran, and full stack developer.
+### Hi there, I'm a gaming industry veteran, and full stack developer.

-I'm currently working on a dungeon crawler card game called Generative Adversaries.

-I'm looking to collaborate on social expriences, games, and other fun projects!
+I'm currently working on a dungeon crawler card game called Generative Adversaries, looking to collaborate on social expriences, games, and other fun projects!

 <!--
 **fritzhuie/fritzhuie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.